ImFanJs/docker-react-app/README.md

 # Getting Started with Docker, React and nginx

-This project is a test to create a container for a frontend app created with React and served in production mode with nginx
+This project is a test to create a container for a frontend app created with React and served in production with nginx

 ## Available Scripts